Protecting Important Documents From Water Damage and Fires

 Review Your Insurance Policy Every Year

 You should also review your insurance policy at least once a year.
 If you have any questions about your coverage, contact your insurance agent for clarification.
 It’s also important to note that flood damage is not covered by standard insurance policies.
-The average cost for separate flood insurance is $700 per year.
+The average cost for separate flood insurance averages approximately $700 per year.

 How to Replace Important Documents